 The Simulation Suite at HCC's Center for Health Education is a high-fidelity simulation lab.
-The nursing simulation specialist, along with two patient simulation technicians, performs several hundred simulations per semester.
+Our simulation specialists perform several hundred simulations per semester.

-The Simulation Suite also has a fully functioning medication dispense system much like many local facilities.
-In addition, the Simulation Suite has computers on wheels that allow students to perform bedside documentation on an electronic medical record system.
+The Simulation Suite also has a fully functioning medication dispense system similar to those in many local facilities.
+In addition, the Simulation Suite has mobile computers that allow students to perform bedside documentation on an electronic medical record system.